catmagicspell/swiver/README.md

 # swiver
 ![](https://raw.githubusercontent.com/catmagicspell/swiver/master/resource/xmb.png)<br>
-sviwer is a PSP homebrew that allows you to switch (spoof) your PSP's current version.txt to any version's **(1.00-6.61)** version.txt automatically.
+**swiver** is a PSP homebrew that allows you to switch (spoof) your PSP's current version.txt to any version's **(1.00-6.61)** version.txt automatically.
 It can be used to fix the "The system version of your PSP™ system version is 9.90.
 There is no need to update" issue on 5.50 CFW.
 It also takes a backup of your original version.txt so if something goes wrong for some reason, you can just rerun the program and restore the backup easily.<br>

 [Download and Installation](https://github.com/catmagicspell/themadump/releases/latest)<br>